seL4/util_libs/cmake-tool/README.md

 `simulation.cmake` and `sel4test.cmake` files from the `projects/sel4test/configs` directory.
 It will also select the system `gcc` as the cross compiler under the assumption you are building on an x86 machine.

-If you configured with some like
+If you configured with something like

 ```sh
 ./projects/sel4test/configure sabre verification